 This new project is a work in progress.
 The migration of existing tables from the isb-cgc project will be occurring over time, and will not be all at once.
-See the Migration to Project isb-cgc-bq Release Notes to find out which tables have been migrated as of this time.

 All new tables will be created in this project.

 isb-cgc-bq Data Set and Table Organization